 - Close your hands tightly to feel the tension.
 Hold for 5 seconds, and slowly allow the fingers to release one by one until they’re completely relaxed.

 - Press your lips tightly together and hold for 5 seconds, feeling the tension.
 Slowly release.
 The lips should be completely relaxed and barely touching after the release.

 - Finally, press your tongue against the roof of your mouth for 5 seconds, and notice the tension.
 Slowly relax the tongue until it’s sitting on the floor of the mouth and your jaws are slightly unclenched.

 Progressive relaxation therapy is generally safe and doesn’t require a professional’s guidance.
-You can practice the techniques at home using the instructions from a book or website, or you can buy a recording that takes you through the exercises.
+Sessions typically last no more than 20-30 minutes, making it manageable for people with busy schedules.
+You can practice the techniques at home using the instructions from a book, website, or podcast.
+You can also buy an audio recording that takes you through the exercises.